The empty table

 Honor the one(s) you are missing.
 If it feels right, put a place set out for them.
 Talk about them.
 Talk TO them.
 Even if they are still alive and not part of your life, you can energetically talk to their soul.
 You can certainly talk to your LOVED ones now in the stars.

 Creating a new tradition.
-Sometimes we feel we have to do all the old traditions our LOVED one did, but I’m pretty sure they don’t care anymore.
-If it’s something you LOVE to do, continue… but if it’s something that adds to the heartache…move on and create new ones.
+Sometimes, we feel we have to do all the old traditions our loved one did, but I’m pretty sure they don’t care anymore.
+If it’s something you love to do, continue, but if it adds to the heartache, move on and create new ones.

 Being gentle with yourself.
 Know what works and what doesn’t.
 In this last year, there have been times when I needed to sit in my sadness alone.
 And then there have been other times I needed to talk to someone during my sadness.
-And I have often wanted to get together with friends to have fun and not think about it too.
-Please know there have been lots of times throughout the year I have been having so much fun.
-While grief is a thought away, laughter and fun are right there too.
+And I have often wanted to get together with friends to have fun and not think about it.
+Please know that I have had so much fun, many times throughout the year.
+While grief is a thought away, laughter and fun are right there, too.
 So ask yourself what YOU need and be okay with it.
-You will probably find it can change at a moment’s notice, which is okay too.
+You will probably find it can change at a moment’s notice, which is OK too.

 Remembering they want you to be HAPPY.
 While they know that grieving is part of the process, they have also lost LOVED ones.
 Ultimately, they want you to live truly, madly, and deeply in their honor as they watch.
 So go big!

-Mostly, my wish for you is to know that missing someone means you LOVED deeply.
+Mostly, my wish for you is that you know that missing someone means you love them deeply.
 They may not be physically in your life, yet their energy is just a thought away.

 Until the next time I see you, I am with you, and you are so very LOVED.